matt-wiley/lz/README.md

 All of that said it is easy to install, use, and even customize with a bit of shell script - hell, that's where it started in the first place.

-**I cannot stess enough how *awesome* I think the work on [desk](https://github.com/jamesob/desk) is.** This project takes that concept and tweaks a few things.
+**I cannot stress enough how *awesome* I think the work on [desk](https://github.com/jamesob/desk) is.** This project takes that concept and tweaks a few things.

 1) Instead of a creating `desk`s you create `lz`s.
-  - This is mostly a renaming, but there is a conceptual change to store the actual `lz` file WITHIN the project-space or codebase rather than in a centralized directory.
+  - This is mostly a renaming, but there is a conceptual change to store the actual `lz` file WITHIN the project-space or code base rather than in a centralized directory.

-2) `lz`s are registred centrally in a `zones` directory as symlinks
+2) `lz`s are registered centrally in a `zones` directory as symlinks
   - This means that the new shell and sourcing mechanic is largely identical to that used in [desk](https://github.com/jamesob/desk), we're just using "in situ" environment files - `lz`s - instead.

 3) From within any directory a new `lz` can be created and registered using the `lz new` (or `lndr new`) commands.